viralxpost/viralxpost-web/README.md

 ---

 <div align="center">
-  Let our AI tool help you create engaging content that breaks through the noise and gets you seen by the right people.
+  Let our AI tool help you create engaging content that breaks through the noise and gets you seen by the right peoples.
 </div>

 ---